Azure Dedicated Host

 Dedicated Host currently supports Azure Standard HDDs, Standard SSDs and Premium SSDs.
 Learn more about Azure Disk Storage.

 The outsourcing software licensing terms applicable to Windows Server and SQL Server licences acquired before 1 October 2019 allow you to allocate your existing licences to Dedicated Host.
 If you’re eligible for Azure Hybrid Benefit, save more on Dedicated Host deployments.
-If you purchase new licences after 1 October 2019, you may only allocate them to Azure via Azure Hybrid Benefit.
+If you purchased new licences after 1 October 2019, you may only allocate them to Azure via Azure Hybrid Benefit.
 You’ll need Software Assurance or subscriptions with equivalent rights to apply those licences to Dedicated Host.
 Read the licensing FAQ for details.

 Azure Hybrid Benefit applies to Windows Server Standard/Datacenter licences and SQL Server Standard/Enterprise Core licences with Software Assurance or subscription licences with equivalent rights.

 Yes, you do.
-Under Azure Hybrid Benefit programme, when you apply your existing Windows Server Datacenter licences or SQL Server Enterprise edition licences with Software Assurance to all of the physical cores available to you on any given Azure Dedicated Host server, you are granted unlimited virtualisation rights.
-For example, if you have 32 existing Windows Server Datacenter licences with Software Assurance on premises, you can use the same 32 licences to install on an Azure Dedicated Host as many Azure VMs running Windows Server as you want, subject to the physical capacity of the underlying server.
-You should only license the available physical cores on each Azure Dedicated Host that you plan to provision (for example, 32 cores for a Dsv3 Type 1 Dedicated Host).
+Under Azure Hybrid Benefit programme, when you apply your existing Windows Server Datacenter licences or SQL Server Enterprise edition licences with Software Assurance to all the physical cores available to you on any given Dedicated Host server, you are granted unlimited virtualisation rights.
+For example, if you have 32 existing Windows Server Datacenter licences with Software Assurance on premises, you can use the same 32 licences to install on a Dedicated Host as many Azure VMs running Windows Server as you want, subject to the physical capacity of the underlying server.
+You should only license the available physical cores on each Dedicated Host that you plan to provision (for example, 32 cores for a Dsv3 Type 1 Dedicated Host).

 - 40 Windows Server Datacenter licences if you applied the outsourcing rule and licensed the entire number of physical cores that Azure Dedicated Host Type 1 has.